JLCHONG03/Miniproject2_PPIFlow/README.md

 ## Project Overview

-This project aimed to identify conserved and structurally accessible CD39 epitope regions and generate de novo mini-protein binders, antibodies, and nanobodies targeting the selected epitope using PPIFlow.
-Generated binders were evaluated through computational binding affinity screening and structural validation.
+This project aimed to computationally identify accessible epitope regions on tetrameric CD39 and generate de novo mini-protein, IgG antibody, and nanobody binders using PPIFlow.
+The designed binders were then evaluated based on predicted binding affinity and structural stability.

 ## Workflow